 The stunning Faraway Bay site was discovered in 1986 by former owner Bruce Ellison.
 He secured a rare lease over 28 hectares of dramatic coastline, with a vision to create an isolated and unrivalled luxury bush camp.

 The site chosen was a protected rocky outcrop, with outstanding views of the Timor Sea.
 Also close to Western Australia’s most iconic and awesome waterfalls – the King George Falls.

 Bruce and his wife Robyn named their bay, ‘Faraway Bay’ and in 1996, opened ‘Faraway Bay – The Bush Camp’.

 Faraway Bay has a rich history with many great Aussie tales to tell.

-The camp itself was built mostly from local materials, including massive pylons that once supported the Wyndham Wharf (180kms away) and original telegraph poles from Halls Creek (300kms away).
+The camp itself was built mostly from local materials, including massive pylons that once supported the Wyndham Wharf (180 kms away).
+Also original telegraph poles from Halls Creek (300kms away).

 After years of sharing this authentic outback experience with guests, the camp suffered a major blow in March 2005.
 With only few weeks to go until the season opening, Cyclone Ingrid’s 280km/hr winds directly hit and devastated the camp.
-Two staff braved the storm and sheltered in a storage unit, which had been chained and concreted in place, but sadly the cabins of Faraway Bay were destroyed.
+Two staff braved the storm and sheltered in a storage unit, which had been chained and concreted in place.
+Sadly the cabins of Faraway Bay were destroyed.

 In true Aussie spirit and with bush determination, passionate past guests and Kununurra residents volunteered to help reconstruct the camp.
 Labouring in over 40°C heat, it was rebuilt in just one month, opening improved and refreshed for guests in April 2005.